 Shipstation is owned by Stamps.com, and fills out the rest of the shipping process.
 It plugs into most off-the-shelf ecommerce platforms, letting you track order fulfillment, print shipping labels/return labels/packing slips en masse, and set up customer shipping profiles so you can track customer preferences and streamline future orders.

 Part of automating your business includes cutting back on paper clutter.
 When you move printed material to the cloud, it’s easier to access and less likely to get lost—saving you time in the long run.
-Learn more with our guide on how to go paperless.
+Learn more with our guide on how to go paperless for small business owners.